-- (i) In the case of cross-appointed faculty members the following procedures apply: - (ii) Where the appointment is more than 50% in one Faculty (the 'majority faculty'), the joint departmental committee shall be constituted in accordance with the following: - (1) Where the appointment is more than 50% in one department (the 'majority department'), the joint Departmental Tenure and Promotion Committee shall have membership proportional to the weighting of the cross-appointment, and shall be chaired by a member of the majority department.
-The Committee shall make its recommendation to the Faculty Tenure and Promotion Committee of the majority Faculty. - (2) Where the appointment is divided equally between two units, the joint Departmental Tenure and Promotion Committee shall be representative of each of the pertinent departments (or equivalent) and shall be comprised of the chairperson of each of the appropriate committees and at least one (1) other representative from each of the departments (or equivalent).
-The Dean of the majority Faculty shall designate a chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the Faculty Tenure and Promotion Committee of the majority Faculty. - (iii) Where the appointment is divided equally between two Faculties, the employee seeking tenure and/or promotion shall designate his/her "home Faculty."
-The joint Departmental Tenure and Promotion Committee shall be representative of each of the pertinent departments (or equivalent) and shall be comprised of the chairperson of each of the appropriate committees and at least one (1) other representative from each of the departments (or equivalent).
-The appropriate Deans shall designate a chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the "home Faculty" Tenure and Promotion Committee. - (iv) In the case of cross-appointed faculty members, the approved unit standards of the "home" or "majority" unit will be used to assess performance in meeting the approved unit standards, although contributions that meet the approved unit standards of the other unit or units will be seriously considered when reaching a final vote.
+- (i) In the case of cross-appointed faculty members the following procedures apply: - (ii) Where the appointment is more than 50% in one Faculty (the "majority faculty"), the joint Departmental Committee shall be constituted in accordance with the following: - (1) Where the appointment is more than 50% in one department (the "majority department"), the joint Departmental Tenure and Promotion Committee shall have membership proportional to the weighting of the cross-appointment, and shall be chaired by a member of the majority department.
+The Committee shall make its recommendation to the Faculty Tenure and Promotion Committee of the majority faculty. - (2) Where the appointment is divided equally between two units, the joint Departmental Tenure and Promotion Committee shall be representative of each of the pertinent departments (or equivalent) and shall be comprised of the Chairperson of each of the appropriate committees and at least one (1) other representative from each of the departments (or equivalent).
+The Dean of the majority faculty shall designate a Chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the Faculty Tenure and Promotion Committee of the majority faculty. - (iii) Where the appointment is divided equally between two Faculties, the employee seeking tenure and/or promotion shall designate their "home Faculty."
+The joint Departmental Tenure and Promotion Committee shall be representative of each of the pertinent departments (or equivalent) and shall be comprised of the Chairperson of each of the appropriate committees and at least one (1) other representative from each of the departments (or equivalent).
+The appropriate

+Deans shall designate a Chairperson who shall be responsible for forwarding a written recommendation together with supporting evidence to the "home Faculty" Tenure and Promotion Committee.

+(iv) In the case of cross-appointed faculty members, the approved unit standards of the "home" or "majority" unit will be used to assess performance in meeting the approved unit standards, although contributions that meet the approved unit standards of the other unit or units will be seriously considered when reaching a final vote.

-(k) Procedures for the Sprott School of Business
+(k) Process for the Sprott School of Business: Cluster-Level Tenure and Promotion Committees